linl33/bohemia/guides/guide_odkx_suitcase.md

    - `FORCE_UPDATE` is used for updating data with a more aggressive strategy, if -UPDATE failed.
    - `NEW` is used for adding new rows (instances) to the server.
    - `DELETE` is used for deleting rows (instances) from the server by matching on the `_id` column.
-   - The CSV file must also include `_id` and `_form_id` columns.
-If you are updating particular variables in the server, the column headers for the variables you are updating will also need to be added with the edited values.

-- Upload
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default -username 'user' -password 'pass' -upload -tableId 'table_id'-path 'table_id.csv'`

-- Update
+ - Once you have specified a command in the "operation" column, run the following:
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default' -dataVersion 2 -username 'user' -password 'pass' -update -tableId 'table_id' -path 'table_id.csv'`
+ - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default' -dataVersion 2 -username 'data' -password 'data' -update -tableId 'hh_geo_locations' -path 'hh_geo_locations.csv'`

-- Delete
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default -username 'user' -password 'pass' -upload -tableId 'table_id' -path 'table_id.csv'`

 ## Open the Suitcase GUI